 You can find more details on the types of intercessory prayer groups you can form, different modes of prayer and how to lead prayer groups in our article How to start an intercessory prayer group.

 Setting up the technological portal for a prayer conference call or prayer video chat.
-Setting up a prayer conference call or prayer video chat is much easier than you think.
+Setting up a prayer conference call or prayer online meeting is much easier than you think.

 You can sign up for free telephone conference call numbers at various websites such as freeConferenceCall.com.
 They will provide you with a call-in number for your group and also a pin number for your prayer group members to use.

-For video conference calls, some popular choices include Skype, Facetime and Google Hangouts.
+For video meetings, some popular choices include Skype, Facetime, Zoom and Google Hangouts.

 Each of these websites will give you easy, step by step prompts on how to set up your group.
 You can also find specific information on how to use this media by googling a “how to” article or video.